-- 2. For the Real Time Input/Output (RTIO) rate, enter the value specified by your system design.
-If you do not know this value, contact your Grass Valley representative. - 3.
-If the K2 SAN is to be accessed by only K2 clients you can leave Windows Security unchecked.
-If accessed by Aurora Edits, refer to the Aurora Edit Installation and Configuration Guide for instructions. - 4.
-Click OK.
-The Configuration File dialog box opens.
+- 4. For the Real Time Input/Output (RTIO) rate, enter the value specified by your system design.
+If you do not know this value, contact your Grass Valley representative. - 5.
+Configure Windows Security as follows: - If the K2 SAN is to be accessed by only K2 clients leave Windows Security unchecked. - If the K2 SAN is to be accessed by Aurora Edits, refer to the Aurora Edit Installation and Configuration Guide for instructions.

+6. Click OK.